gabriel7977/MACHINE-LEARNING/MARK-PROJECT-W4.md

 According to this source the data was collected in the following manner:
 Six young health participants were asked to perform one set of 10 repetitions of the Unilateral Dumbbell Biceps Curl in five different fashions:
-Class A: according to the specification;
-Class B:  throwing the elbows to the front;
-Class C: lifting the dumbbell only halfway ;
-Class D: lowering the dumbbell only halfway; and, Class E: throwing the hips to the front.
+Class A: according to the specification; Class B:  throwing the elbows to the front; Class C: lifting the dumbbell only halfway; Class D: lowering the dumbbell only halfway; and, Class E: throwing the hips to the front.
 Class A corresponds to the specified execution of the exercise, while the other 4 classes correspond to common mistakes.

-This is the "classe" variable in the training set.
-You may use any of the other variables to predict with.
-You should create a report describing how you built your model, how you used cross validation, what you think the expected out of sample error is, and why you made the choices you did.
-You will also use your prediction model to predict 20 different test cases.
-The data for this project come from this source, whose authors kindly made it public --"avaliable) for use"-- in the Coursera Machine Learning module: http://web.archive.org/web/20161224072740/http:/groupware.les.inf.puc-rio.br/har
+(*) The data for this project come from this source, whose authors kindly made it public --"avaliable) for use"-- in the Coursera Machine Learning module: http://web.archive.org/web/20161224072740/http:/groupware.les.inf.puc-rio.br/har

-(*) The details of the experiment, the data frame and the metadata of this experiment can be consulted in the following paper:
+The details of the experiment, the data frame and the metadata of this experiment can be consulted in the following paper:
 Velloso, E.; Bulling, A.; Gellersen, H.; Ugulino, W.; Fuks, H.
 Qualitative Activity Recognition of Weight Lifting Exercises.